Greenstand/treetracker-decisions/0002-capture-matching-next-steps.md

 4. Research approaches to image analysis that can produce a similarity metric to improve selection of candidates for location based matching of captures.
 5. Attempt to train models using machine learning based on existing database of capture images to identify repeat captures.
 6. Incorporate assigned species information during capture matching.
+7. Create curated training sets of matched trees for to support training of machine learning based models.
 <!--
 ## Decision Outcome